SatoryKono/bioactivity_data_acquisition/docs/http/00-http-clients-and-retries.md

 -   **Connection Pool**: The client is built on `requests.Session`, which automatically manages a connection pool for reusing connections to the same host, improving performance.
 -   **User-Agent**: A `User-Agent` header SHOULD be defined in the configuration to identify the client to the remote server.

+### 3.1 Concurrency Guardrails

+The `TokenBucketLimiter` protects upstream services by throttling the number of simultaneous requests.
+Each call to `_execute` acquires a token before a request is sent; once the configured budget is exhausted, callers block until the bucket is refilled and optionally incur a small, random jitter to desynchronise bursts.【F:src/bioetl/core/api_client.py†L325-L384】【F:src/bioetl/core/api_client.py†L1292-L1363】 The limiter is parameterised through `APIConfig.rate_limit_max_calls`, `APIConfig.rate_limit_period`, and `APIConfig.rate_limit_jitter`, which are populated from `RateLimitConfig` entries in `PipelineConfig`.
+The factory wiring these values enforces that each source inherits the correct `max_calls` and `period` from its HTTP profile or per-source override.【F:src/bioetl/core/client_factory.py†L51-L170】 In practice this means the maximum in-flight requests across worker threads equals `rate_limit.max_calls`, refreshed every `rate_limit.period` seconds.

 ## 4. Retries and Backoff

 The retry logic is implemented in the `RetryPolicy` class within `api_client.py`.